Thanyth/voron-thing/README.md

 Thing left to do or need to be done.
 You can always join the party, hit me up on Discord on how to help.
 Canadian section :
 - [ ] **001 Fasteners**
-     - [ ] Transfering the PIN by me here
+     - [x] Transfering the PIN by me here
      - [ ] Adding a link in the same PIN to this repository
+     - [ ] Adding information for each store/shop
 - [ ] **002 Filaments**
      - [ ] Searching user rating on Discord
      - [ ] Transfering it to GSheet